itxadii/SurroundYou/README.md

 #### Challenge: The Final CORS Boss
 * **Problem:** My file upload was blocked by a CORS policy, even though I had `AllowedOrigins: ["*"]`.
 * **Solution:** I diagnosed that the S3 wildcard `*` does not work for credentialed pre-signed URL requests.
-The fix was to be explicit, changing the S3 CORS policy to allow my specific origins: `http://localhost:5173` and my production URL.
+The fix was to be explicit, changing the S3 CORS policy to allow my specific origins

 #### Challenge: The `NoSuchKey` Download Error
 * **Problem:** The app showed a download link, but clicking it gave an XML `NoSuchKey` error.